 Article 21 basically known as the “Right to life” is a fundamental right given to the people of India by the constitution, which guarantees people the right to live life with dignity.

-Article 21 or Right to life, is available to any person, citizen or alien living within the territory of India, is a part of the “Fundamental Rights” provided by the constitution of India.
+Article 21 or the Right to Life, is available to any person, citizen or alien living within the territory of India, and is a part of the “Fundamental Rights” provided by the constitution of India.

 The fundamental rights were included in the ‘First Draft Constitution’ (1948) and later successfully placed under Part – III (Articles 12 to 35) of the constitution of India.

-These fundamental rights are justiciable in nature.
+These fundamental rights are justifiable in nature.
 These rights are fundamental in the sense that they are paramount and superior to all laws, executive orders, and judicial decisions.

 Protection of life and personal liberty: According to Article 21 – “No person shall be deprived of his life and personal liberty except by a procedure established by law“.